drzaiusx11/matrix-riot-docker/README.md

 usage
 =====

-first you'll want to start the init docker compose script:
+If you need to generate certs via letsencrypt first you'll want to start the init docker compose script:
 ```
 docker-compose -f docker-compose.init.yml up
 ```